alexlwhite/WhiteBoyntonYeatman2019_Repository/README.md

 WhiteBoyntonYeatman2019_Repository
-by Alex L. White, June 2019
+by Alex L. White, July 2019 at the University of Washington

-This repository contains raw data and analysis code associated with White, Boynton & Yeatman's 2019 article, "The link between reading ability and visual spatial attention across development"
+This repository contains raw data and analysis code associated with White, Boynton & Yeatman's 2019 article, "The link between reading ability and visual spatial attention across development."

 Using the Matlab code here, you can recreate all the figures and statistical analyses reported in the paper.